medic/cht-docs/content/en/apps/guides/forum-offline.md

 _*  There will be other folders like `Documents` and `Pictures` as this is a Desktop install.
 These can be ignored._

+As a reminder, by default, containers do not store your files across reboots:

+> Docker containers are [stateless](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless) by design.
+In order to persist your data when a container restarts you need to specify the volumes that the container can use to store data.

+### Reverts

+If at any point you get stuck and want to start from scratch you can run these three commands.
+They will delete all containers, volumes and data directories:

+* `docker-compose -f pi-hole-docker-compose.yml down -v`
+* `docker-compose -f cht-docker-compose-local-host.yml down -v`
+* `rm -rf pi-hole-docker-compose.yml cht-docker-compose-local-host.yml etc-pihole etc-dnsmasq.d tls-certs etc-lighttpd`

+### Development

-**NOTE** - This is for development only.
+This forum post is for development only.
 It is not meant for a production environment.
 Please see [this note](https://docs.communityhealthtoolkit.org/apps/guides/offline/) for more information.

 ## LAN & Server

+1. Given our bare metal server is using upstream DNS and not the Pi-hole, add two entries in the `/etc/hosts` file:
+    ```bash
+    192.168.8.2     dns.my.local-ip.co
+    192.168.8.2     cht.my.local-ip.co
+    ```

 1. Set up a router that has DHCP turned off

 1. Set up an AP